 Lund University is the legal entity of the laboratory.

-Until the end of 2015, MAX IV Laboratory included both the operation of MAX-lab (MAX I, II, and III) and the MAX IV – Phase I project, which was under realisation in north-eastern Lund.
+Until the end of 2015, MAX IV Laboratory included both the operation of MAX-lab (MAX I, II, and III) and the MAX IV – Phase I project.
 MAX-lab shut down in December 2015, and the MAX IV Laboratory facility was ready to open its doors to staff in January 2016.

 The official inauguration of MAX IV Laboratory took place on 21 June 2016.